CircularRuins/Komorebi/README.md

 ## Download

-For Windows 10 users, the recommended way of installation is through [Microsoft Store](https://www.microsoft.com/store/apps/9P71FC94LRH8?cid=github).
-This enables auto-update and experimental ARM64 support. macOS users can also get Komorebi from the [Mac App Store](https://apps.apple.com/app/id1520907427).

-If you are using Linux or an older version of Windows, you can [get Komorebi from GitHub releases](https://github.com/CircularRuins/Komorebi/releases).
+You can [get Komorebi from GitHub releases](https://github.com/CircularRuins/Komorebi/releases).
+We support Windows，macOS and Linux.

 ## Features